ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

    - API endpoints for adding terms from various sources
    - API endpoints for managing terms (adding manually, clearing)
    - Responsive design with Bootstrap cards and dynamic content loading

+3. **Dropbox Integration**:
+   - **Dropbox Connection Management**:
+     - Core functionality for connecting to Dropbox API using OAuth2 authentication
+     - API endpoints for connecting, completing authentication, disconnecting, and checking status
+     - Configuration management with save/load functionality
+     - Account information display with connection status
+     - Responsive design with tabbed interface for configuration, status, and help
+   - **Dropbox File Browser**:
+     - Core functionality for browsing Dropbox files and folders
+     - API endpoints for listing directories, getting file details, downloading files, and searching
+     - File preview capabilities for various file types (images, PDF, text, code, etc.)
+     - Breadcrumb navigation and folder browsing
+     - Search functionality with filtering by path and file extensions
+     - Responsive design with sidebar for navigation and search

 ### Testing Implementation